The global pandemic has certainly impacted our business.

 Currently, it is difficult to provide clear delivery schedules.
 Should you have any questions or concerns, please do not hesitate to reach out to the Groovy Yurts team.

 We thank you in advance for your support and understanding.
-We really look forward to meeting you all this summer!
+We really look forward to meeting you all this summer and delivering yurts on time!